naninovel/docs/docs/api/index.md

 Animate properties of the actors with the specified IDs via key frames.
 Key frames for the animated parameters are delimited with `|` literals.

 #### Remarks
-Be aware, that this command searches for actors with the provided IDs over all the actor managers, and in case multiple actors with the same ID exist (eg, a character and a text printer), this will affect only the first found one. <br /><br /> When running the animate commands in parallel (`wait` is set to false) the affected actors state can mutate unpredictably.
+It's not recommended to use this command for complex animations.
+Naniscript is a scenario scripting DSL and not suited for complex automation or specification such as animation.
+Consider using dedicated animation tools instead, such as Unity's [Animator](https://docs.unity3d.com/Manual/AnimationSection.html). <br /><br /> Be aware, that this command searches for actors with the provided IDs over all the actor managers, and in case multiple actors with the same ID exist (eg, a character and a text printer), this will affect only the first found one. <br /><br /> When running the animate commands in parallel (`wait` is set to false) the affected actors state can mutate unpredictably.
 This could cause unexpected results when rolling back or performing other commands that affect state of the actor.
 Make sure to reset affected properties of the animated actors (position, tint, appearance, etc) after the command finishes or use `@animate CharacterId` (without any args) to stop the animation prematurely.

 #### Parameters